Innovation through Business, Engineering and Design - specialisation Engineering, Master Programme

 Career

-The programme trains you in project and innovation management, process and product development, business and systems development, and social entrepreneurship.
-You develop in-depth knowledge in engineering while you also interact and share with the subject areas of design and business.
-After completing the programme you will be able to create sustainable solutions that take into account function and form as well as resource efficiency.
+The programme prepares you for project and innovation management, process and product development, business development and entrepreneurship.
+You will gain in-depth knowledge in engineering while also interacting with the disciplines of design and business management.
+After completing your studies, you will be able to create sustainable solutions that consider functionality, form, and resource efficiency.
+Examples of roles that our alumni work in include innovation managers, product developers, and engineers.

 Degree